Moth (dinghy): International Moth Class

 In 1971 the US-based IMCA completed a phase-in of new rules which attempted a "marriage" of the IMCA and the Australian Moth.
 This amalgamation process had started at the annual IMCA meeting in 1965.
 New rules embraced the larger, more powerful high aspect, loose footed, fully battened rig of the Australian Moth.
 The new rules also permitted controversial hiking wings first seen on Moths from Switzerland.
 Finally, guided by the influential UK Moth sailor and WW2 war hero, Major Tony Hibbert, the rule change abolished the US centralized organization of the class in favor of an independent world body with equal-partner national associations.
 Each national association elected its own officers and world body representatives.
 The culmination of these changes was the recognition in 1972 of the IMCA by the International Yacht Racing Union (the forerunner of today's World Sailing) bound by the agreed upon new restrictions of the class (with metric measurement conversions) operating today.
 The moth class association that had originated in the US was now truly an international organization.

 Being a development class, the Moth has evolved from a hull in the 1930s that could best be described as a heavy, narrow scow or a blunt nosed skiff, (weighing about 50 kg) to today's remarkable foilers with hull weights of under 10 kg.
 Designs have run the gamut from wide skiffs without wings, to lightweight scows, to wedge-shaped hulls characterized with narrow waterlines and hiking wings out to the maximum permitted beam.
 Likewise, the sail plan has evolved from cotton sails on wooden spars, through the fully battened Dacron sails on aluminum spars, to the windsurfer inspired sleeved film sails on carbon masts seen today.

 In New Zealand the class reached its maximum popularity in the late 1960s and early 70s.
-The NZ Moth was standardized as a 41kg flat bottom scow type known as the Mk2 using an alloy spars and a Dacron sail.
+The NZ Moth was standardized as a 41 kg flat bottom scow type known as the Mk2 using an alloy spars and a Dacron sail.
 The measured sail area was nominally 7.4 square metres but the actual area grew to about 8.2 square metres by 1970.
 Many hundreds were home made by amateurs.
 In addition there were a smaller number of International Moths of both scow and skiff type.
-Hulls were noticeably lighter -down to 23kgs for skiffs using plywood by 1970.
+Hulls were noticeably lighter -down to 23 kg for skiffs using plywood by 1970.
 The international yacht designer Bruce Farr built Moths to his own design in the 1967-1971 period when still a young school boy.